 The FDA also advises consumers against making sanitizers on their own because there have been many reports of people’s hands catching fire after the application of homemade sanitizers.
 Also, the addition of alcohol to non-alcohol-based sanitizers will not result in an effective product.
 Consumers should also avoid using disinfectant sprays in place of hand sanitizers as they are not meant for people but surfaces.

 For this reason, the disinfectant sprays may irritate the hands and eyes.
 In case of any irritation, contact your doctor as soon as possible.

-COVID-19 sanitizers are an effective way for protection against the virus, especially in the absence of water and soap.
+Louisville COVID-19 sanitizers are an effective way of protection against the virus, especially in the absence of water and soap.
 Therefore, business owners should protect their staff and customers by providing the simple hygiene practice of providing hand sanitizers.

 Alpha Energy Solutions

 |Sunday||Open 24 hours|